 - 1 1/2 cups dried cranberries (about 7 ounces)

 - 1/4 cup confectioners' sugar, plus more for dusting

 - 6 tablespoons cold unsalted butter, cut into 12 pieces, plus more for pan

 - 2 large eggs

 - 3/4 cup granulated sugar

-In a medium saucepan, combine cranberries and 2 cups water; bring to a boil.
-Reduce heat to medium, and cook, stirring occasionally, until water has been absorbed, about 25 minutes.
+Combine cranberries and 2 cups water in a medium saucepan; bring to a boil.
+Reduce heat to medium and cook, stirring occasionally, until water is absorbed, about 25 minutes.
 Transfer to a food processor and chop coarsely.
 Set aside in a bowl.

-Beat eggs and granulated sugar until smooth.
+Meanwhile, beat eggs and granulated sugar in electric mixer until smooth.
 Add lemon juice; beat to combine.
-Add remaining 1/4 cup flour, and beat to combine; set lemon mixture aside.
+Add remaining 1/4 cup flour and beat to combine; set aside.